Jiayi-Hui/Dify-Retrieval-test/README.md

 ## License

-This project is licensed under the CC Zero License - see the LICENSE file for details.
+This project is licensed under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.